a5hik/ng-sortable/README.md

 - All sortable, ng-model, sortable-item and sortable-item-handle are required.
 - the no-drag attribute can be added to avoid dragging an element inside item-handle.
 - Added a Jquery like 'containment' option to the sortable to prevent the drag outside specified bounds.
+- isEnabled attribute on Sortable to determine Drag at runTime.

 #### Callbacks: